ccaramazana/InCollege-Project-Team-NewMexico/testing/tests/2/README.md

-This is a negative test case.
+This is a simple negative test case.

+Login, search, fail, quit.